-When you complete an online contact form Dr Laura Villa will collect information about you and your internet protocol (IP) address.
+When you complete an online contact form we will collect information about you and your internet protocol (IP) address.
 This is automatically supplied by the website software used to offer the form.
-Dr Laura Villa always tries to minimise the amount of personal information that she requires to provide a specific service or feature.
-All web services used by ‘City Living Psychology Ltd’are GDPR compliant.
+We always try to minimise the amount of personal information that we require to provide a specific service or feature.
+All web services used by ‘City Living Psychology Ltd’ are GDPR compliant.

 How your personal information is stored

 We at City Living Psychology Ltd take your privacy very seriously.
 We are committed to taking all reasonable steps to protect any individual identifying information that you provide to her.
-Once we receive your data, she makes best efforts to ensure its security on our systems.
+Once we receive your data, we make best efforts to ensure its security on our systems.
 All personal information provided is stored in compliance with EU General Data Protection Regulations rules.